vishal-pathare/Hand-Digit-Recognition-Using-CNN/README.md

 <h1><u>Hand-DIgit-Recognition-Using-CNN-</u></h1>
 <h2>Brief -</h2>
-Trained a CNN model on the MNIST dataset, using tensorflow as backend and implmented a GUI for user to choose various options for predicting the result.<br>
+Trained a CNN model on the MNIST dataset, using tensorflow as backend and implmented a GUI for user to choose various options for predicting the result.<br>The CNN model trained purely consists of convolutional and max pooling layers, along with dense layers at the end.</br>

 <h2>Details of Project -</h2>
 1. Used <b>Convolutional Neural Networks</b> to predict handwritten digits.<br>